pavoltravnik/maxims-of-law/maxims-of-law.md

 Cogitationis poenam nemo patitur.
 No one is punished for merely thinking of a crime.

-Commodum ex injuri su non habere debet.
+Commodum ex injuria sua non habere debet.
 No man ought to derive any benefit of his own wrong.
 Jenk.
 Cent.
 161.

 Communis error facit jus.
 A common error makes law.
-What was af first ellegal, being repeated many times, is presumed to have acquired the force of usage, and then it would be wrong to depart from it.
+What was af first illegal, being repeated many times, is presumed to have acquired the force of usage, and then it would be wrong to depart from it.
 The converse of this maxim is communis error no facit just.
 A common error does not make law.

 Confessio facta in judicio omni probatione major est. A confession made in court is of greater effect than any proof.
 Jenk.
 Cent.
 102; 11 Co.
 30.

 Confirmare nemo potest priusquam just ei acciderit.
-No one can confirm beforethe right accrues to him.
+No one can confirm before the right accrues to him.
 10 Co.
 48.

 Confirmatio est nulla, ubi donum praecedens est invalidum.
 A confirmation is null where the preceding gift is invalid.
 Co.
 Litt.
 295.